yui-mhcp/base_dl_project/README.md

 ## Notes and references

 Tutorials :
-- [tensorflow's tutorials](https://tensorflow.org/tutorials) : list of tensorflow's tutorials covering many topics.
-Some of my projects are inspired from these tutorials as well as the `tf.data.Dataset` pipeline.
+- [tensorflow's tutorials](https://tensorflow.org/tutorials) : list of tensorflow's tutorials covering multiple topics.
+Some of the proposed projects / features are inspired from these tutorials (such as the `tf.data.Dataset` pipeline builder `prepare_dataset`).

 Papers :
-- [1] [GENERALIZED END TO END LOSS FOR SPEAKER VERIFICATION](https://arxiv.org/pdf/1710.10467.pdf) : original `GE2E` loss paper
-- [2] [Attention is all you need](https://papers.nips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) : original paper introducing the `WarmupScheduler` and `Transformer` architecture.
+- [Attention is all you need](https://papers.nips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) : original paper introducing the `WarmupScheduler` and `Transformer` architecture.